openforcefield/openforcefield.org/openforcefield/content/news/jan-2019-meeting-agenda.md

 author: "John D. Chodera"
 ---

-We are hosting the first [Open Force Field Consortium](https://openforcefield.org/consortium/) Workshop in La Jolla, CA on January 7-8, 2019.
+We hosted the first [Open Force Field Consortium](https://openforcefield.org/consortium/) Workshop in La Jolla, CA on January 7-8, 2019.
-Attendance is open to Consortium members and collaborators, but parts of the meeting will be broadcast and recorded for posting online.
+The meeting was open to Consortium members and collaborators, and parts of the meeting were recorded for posting online.
+In addition, slides discussing current Consortium research and future plans are given below.

 ## Details at a glance